Jump into character rendering with portrait illustration!

 Founder and Senior Instructor

-This class is designed to build necessary skills for those aiming to be professional illustrators or concept artists.
-As such, this class will require moderate intensity and focus from the student to complete.
+This class will require moderate intensity and time from the student to complete.
 The teaching and skills being taught will only be gained with hours of intentional practice on the homework assignments and following the processes that will be exampled.
 Serious art students should find the class and homework enjoyable, educational, and challenging.
 Hobbyists are welcome but they will likely find the homework assignments more intensive and regimented than they are used to.

 This class is intermediate difficulty, meaning that students should already have foundational drawing skills and knowledge of basic shading, as they will not be covered.
-Students should have some experience with digital painting and be familiar with their program of choice.
-Note, Clint and Diana will be using Photoshop for all classes but you may use the art program of your choice.
+Students should have some experience with digital painting.
+Note, Clint will be using Photoshop but you may use the art program of your choice.
 For a guide of the tiers, go here: Tier Examples

 If you are unsure if you have the skill necessary for this class, please contact Clint at firstname.lastname@example.org and include a link to your online gallery, and we will let you know.

-FAQ: Go here to read the most frequently asked questions about classes.
+FAQ: Read the most frequently asked questions about classes here.

 Student work created in this class: